 The relatively short film Your Job in Germany (1945) is an excellent choice for inclusion.
 Some of the Why We Fight films were shown to ordinary audiences but this strictly military picture was intended to indoctrinate G.I.s sent to occupy Germany directly after the victory.
 It would be an excellent opener for Billy Wilder’s comedy A Foreign Affair, which satirizes the occupation and makes light of the considerable fraternization that occurred.
-Your Job is instead a stern lecture telling soldiers not to have any personal social contact with Germans and to be at all times suspicious of them: men, women and children.
+Your Job is instead a stern lecture telling soldiers not to have any personal social contact with Germans and to Never trust them: men, women and children.
 An opening title on surviving copies indicates that it was meant to be screened after one of the harrowing film compilations of concentration camp atrocities.
 The text insists that Germans harbor a great inherent evil that the victory has not neutralized.

 The screenplay is by Theodor Geisel, later known as Dr. Seuss.
 His hilarious Private SNAFU cartoons are loaded with cynical, sarcastic black humor.
 Some of the same sarcasm comes through here, without the humor.
 We see particularly snide juxtapositions of images: happy dancing Bavarians intercut with victims of genocide.
 It’s unsubtle and tasteless, and it shows how seriously the Army brass considered the problem.
-There were indeed violent ‘werewolf’ resistance incidents by unrepentant Nazis and Hitler Youth, as depicted in Sam Fuller’s later Verboten!
+There were indeed violent ‘werewolf’ resistance incidents by unrepentant Nazis and Hitler Youth, as later depicted in Sam Fuller’s thriller Verboten!

 Another feature film, Fox’s The Big Lift shows a U.S. airman taken in by a dishonest Berlin fraulein eager to use him to reunite with her POW boyfriend.
 But even as The Big Lift and A Foreign Affair were released, U.S. policy did a complete turnaround.
-When the Soviets took over as enemy #1, films about the persistence of Nazi evil vanished, and the feature films warning of neo-Nazi resurgences were suddenly obsolete.
+When the Soviets took over as enemy #1, propaganda suggesting the persistence of Nazi evil vanished, and the feature films warning of neo-Nazi resurgences were suddenly obsolete.
 Your Job in Germany now feels overly harsh and oppressive in its condemnation of the entire German populace: “someday they may be allowed to rejoin the community of decent nations.” (para.)

 Olive Films’ Blu-ray of Mr. Capra Goes to War: Frank Capra’s World War II Documentaries is an impressive disc.
-Although all the films herein are in the Public Domain, most previous video releases are from substandard sources.
+Although all the films herein are in the Public Domain, most previous video releases were from substandard sources.
 The encodings here are better, although no revelation in terms of image quality.

 They look too good to be reformat bump-ups from NTSC to HD, but there’s little evidence of restoration.
 Contrast is a little light overall, no cleanup is present and some shots are not 100% stable.
 The good news is that the films have not been degraded by excessive digital clean-up.
-I saw several of these pictures back at UCLA in original 35mm prints, and it must be said that the quality of the originals was variable as well.
+I saw several of these pictures back at UCLA in original 35mm prints, and it must be said that the quality of the originals varied as well.
 If comprised of newly-filmed footage, a wartime government or Signal Corps film looked as good as a studio feature.
 But montage-based shows sourced from variable-quality newsfilm, file film, and existing docus would all be several generations removed from original negatives.
 Add to that footage provided by foreign governments and captured German footage, and the quality was all over the map.
 Since everything would have to be duped again, these productions presented a challenge for labs and optical departments.
 That’s why we see built-in scratches, instability and occasional frame lines.

 That said, the shows look good, if not exceptional, and better than I’ve seen them elsewhere on video.

 I’ve already remarked on the excellence of the Joseph McBride ‘extra’ lecture material, which is the really important content here.
 Out of context, these shows can be confusing and occasionally disturbing.
 McBride provides the necessary information to help us realize that, as morale-boosting propaganda material meant to be a psychological weapon of war, Capra’s Why We Fight series is often admirable in its restraint.
 Yes, the shows are definitely intended to whip up strong emotions and even to teach soldiers and civilians to hate the enemy.
-Considering the war crimes involved , screamed profanity would have been justified.
+Considering the war crimes involved, screamed profanity would have been justified.
 When compared to some of the rhetoric commonly seen in wartime sloganeering, ads and morale propaganda, these pictures are fairly temperate.
 For instance, the word ‘Japs’ is heard a lot here.
 But it was so frequently spoken in wartime movies and in print, that it didn’t become verboten for years.
 As an example of the kind of ugly hatred that was considered acceptable during the war, I include below an ad for an exploitative non-governmental ‘documentary.’